Peace of. Mind

 Self-care comes in many forms.
 One of the themes I repeatedly hear from parents whose children are now doing better is that they took the time to work on self-care.

 It is similar to my first point about understanding yourself.
-Yet what I want to emphasize here is finding activities that will help your mind, body, and spirit be more peaceful.
+Yet, I want to emphasize finding activities to help your mind, body, and spirit be more peaceful.

 Exercise can help raise your endorphin level.
-Your mind gets a break from the constant worry because you need to exercise in the present moment.
-You’ll fall off the treadmill if you don’t pay attention.
-And actually, I’ve done that.
+Your mind gets a break from constant worry because you need to exercise in the present moment.
+You’ll fall off the treadmill if you don’t pay attention—and actually, I’ve done that.

 Find an exercise plan that works for you.
-I know it can be more challenging in winter, but take advantage of gym memberships, Yoga, Pilates, Zumba classes, and other options.
+I know winter can be more challenging, but take advantage of gym memberships, Yoga, Pilates, Zumba classes, and other options.
 These are types of activities that you can do indoors.
 You will feel better and increase your peace of mind.

 The Compassion Antidote